-- 7.10 Risk appetite Risk evaluation should involve evaluating the risk through the matrix and comparing the nature and extent of the risks with the risk appetite which is defined as "The amount of risk that an organisation is prepared to accept, tolerate, or be exposed to at any point in time" (HM Treasury). - 7.11 Options may involve one or more of the following: - Avoiding the risk by deciding not to start or continue the activity that gives rise to the risk; - Taking or increasing the risk in order to pursue an opportunity; - Retain the risk by informed decision; - Changing the likelihood where possible; - Changing the consequences, including planning contingencies; - Accepting the risk. - 7.12 By establishing a clear position on risk appetite, decisions can be made as to how to prioritise and mitigate each risk.
-The Organisation adopts a 'Cautious/ Medium' approach to strategic risk management with a preference for treating risks where possible.
+- 7.14 Risk evaluation should involve evaluating the risk through the matrix and comparing the nature and extent of the risks with the risk appetite which is defined as "The amount of risk that an organisation is prepared to accept, tolerate, or be exposed to at any point in time" (HM Treasury). - 7.15 Options may involve one or more of the following: - Avoiding the risk by deciding not to start or continue the activity that gives rise to the risk; - Taking or increasing the risk in order to pursue an opportunity; - Retain the risk by informed decision: - Changing the likelihood where possible; - Changing the consequences, including planning contingencies; - Accepting the risk. - 7.16 Gwent Police and OPCC use the following definition and approach for Risk Appetite.